-Growing up with media images of faraway children carrying machine guns struck a chord with Professor Melinda Negrón-Gonzales, lighting a spark that evolved to a lifelong interest in global studies and human conflict.
+Growing up with media images of faraway children carrying machine guns struck a chord with Professor Melinda Negrón-Gonzales, lighting a spark that evolved into a lifelong interest in global studies and human conflict.

 Inspired by one of her undergraduate professors to dive into Turkish studies, Negrón-Gonzales spent two months in Turkey before beginning work on her doctorate.
 She returned in 2005 to live in Istanbul, learn the language, and pursue independent research.
 Earning a Fulbright fellowship in 2006 necessitated a move to the capital city of Ankara as part of Middle East Technical University.
 Her studies have made Melinda part of a small group of regional specialists with a focus on social movements.

 Initially intending to pursue a career in nonprofit work, Negrón-Gonzales grew to love the environment of higher education during her time as a graduate teaching assistant.

 “I enjoyed the interaction with students, especially that pivotal moment when they break through preconceived notions to see things from a broader perspective.”